Washington–Rochambeau Revolutionary Route: Pennsylvania to Virginia

-Philadelphia to Head of Elk and Baltimore
+After crossing the Delaware, they roughly followed U.S. Route 13 south, crossing the Pennypack Creek Bridge along the way.
+In Philadelphia they camped on the east bank of the Schuylkill River, near the site of the Market Street Bridge and Philadelphia City Hall.
+By September 5, the French army marched through the city and was reviewed by the Congress of the Confederation.
+The Freeman's Journal reported "the appearance of these troops far exceeds any thing of the kind seen on this continent, and presages the happiest success to the cause of America."

 Washington and Rochambeau left Philadelphia by September 5.
 Washington traveled overland, roughly continuing on modern U.S. Route 13, while Rochambeau embarked on the Delaware River.
 They met at Chester, Pennsylvania, where Washington shared the news of the French fleet's arrival in the Chesapeake Bay.
 Washington pressed ahead to Head of Elk, the beginning of navigable Chesapeake waters, to procure transport.
-About 1,000 American and French troops embarked for Jamestown, while the remainder continued their march through Baltimore and Annapolis.
+About 1,000 American and French troops embarked for Jamestown, Virginia, while the remainder continued their march through Baltimore and Annapolis, Maryland.
 In Baltimore, one French regiment was encamped at Camden Station at the modern intersection of South Howard and West Camden Streets.
 Across the harbor to the east, a German regiment under French leadership camped along Harford Run (Central Avenue) in Jonestown.
 Others were situated along the Jones Falls on modern North Charles Street.
-The French Cavalry, artillery, and baggage train camped just to the north of Market, now Baltimore Street between Paca and Howard Streets.
+The French cavalry, artillery, and baggage train camped just to the north of Market (now Baltimore Street) between Paca and Howard Streets.
 A brigade of American troops rested at Fells Point.
 The allied forces left Baltimore on September 15.

-Williamsburg and Alexandria

 Washington and a small group of aides rode ahead and reached his estate at Mount Vernon on September 9, after a six-year absence; Rochambeau and his staff arrived the following day.
 On September 12, the two commanders continued their journey and arrived in Williamsburg, Virginia, on September 14, gathering the troops and supplies to begin the siege at Yorktown.
 The allied supply wagon train arrived in Alexandria, Virginia, after a two-day march from Georgetown in late September, including crossing the Potomac River.
 It occupied a length of about half a mile, north of Oronoco Street and bisected by Washington Street (subsequently the Robert E. Lee Boyhood Home).
 The wagon train left Alexandria on September 26, heading west, then south.

 Washington ordered construction of a wagon road to Wolf Run Shoals on the Occoquan River near Woodbridge, Virginia.
 The combined American-French force followed this road and crossed the Occoquan to the south on September 27.
-The wagon train followed modern Virginia State Route 234 to Dumfries, then followed the King's Highway south near Triangle.
-By the end of September, the wagon train was at Trebell's Landing on the James River, and was then conveyed overland about six miles (via present-day Virginia State Route 238) to the siege lines at Yorktown.
+The wagon train followed modern Route 234 to Dumfries, then followed the King's Highway south near Triangle.
+By the end of September, the wagon train was at Trebell's Landing on the James River and was then conveyed overland about six miles (now Route 238) to the siege lines at Yorktown.
 The accompanying troops disembarked at landings near Williamsburg.